Ranking on the First Page of Google

 Can you get my site ranked on the first page of Google?

 This seems like a simple question to ask but there are many factors that need to be clarified before this can be answered “yes” or “no”.”
 We actually responded to the message from one of these companies and here are some of the assumptions and claims they were making:

 “Yes, we can get you ranked on the first page of Google’s results.”

 This sounds too good to be true, doesn’t it?
-Well, It was in fact too good to be true.
-The only way they finally told us they were going to get us on the first page of Google was to use a search phrase that had more than seven (7) words in the search.
+Well, it was in fact too good to be true.
+The only way they finally told us they were going to get us on the first page of Google was to use a search phrase that had more than seven (7) words in the search (example: “Digital Attic Clovis California Web Development Company”.
 This was a sentence and not something anyone would have typed into Google.
-The problem is most companies need to be ranked for something short being typed into Google or try to be ranked in a search that is geographically based … like "Plumber in Sacramento."
+Plus they were using terms that had our name in the search.
+If the person is searching our name then we should already be ranking.
+The problem is most companies need to be ranked for something short being typed into Google or try to be ranked in a search that is geographically based … like “Plumber in Sacramento.”

 Here are a couple of follow up points to help try and see through this clutter.

 We recently received another SEO email from a company trying to sell us web ranking services.
 As we received this email, it was fun for us to turn the tables on them.
 How do we introduce the following report and/or respond to it?